loynin/Behavioral-Cloning/writeup_template.md

 # **Behavioral Cloning**

 I learn to drive from my brother who has the best record of good driver.
-The way he drive is smooth, stable, and very careful to what the degree that he never has any acident in his driving record.
+The way he drive is smooth, stable, and carefully to what the degree that he never has any acident or driving tickent in his life of driving.

-While he teach me to drive, I inherit this behavoir and I am also never have any acident or ticket with bad driving behavoir.
+While I learn to drive from him, I inherit this behavoir and I am also never have any acident or traffic ticket involving a bad driving behavoir because I always maintain the good driving behavior.

-## Writeup Template
+While working on "Behavioral Cloning Project" for self-driving car, I learned that the self-driving car also immitate to what I have driven during my training session.

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+The self-driving car drive poorly in autonomous mode after I have driven poorly while I train it to drive.
+On the other hand, the self-driving car will drive better by itself after I have driven really good in training session.

----
+Now, let take a look on how the self-driving car learns from my training and how it maintain to keep the safe and good driving behavior on the road in order to keep the passengers and the other cars on the road safe.

 **Behavioral Cloning Project**